 4. Incline Dumbbell Curls

-If you are looking to get bigger and stronger arms, then the incline dumbbell curl is what you need to add to your arm workout routine.
+If you want bigger and stronger arms, then the incline dumbbell curl is what you need to add to your arm workout routine.

 This workout isolates the long head of your bicep, stretches it, and pushes you to apply more force while contracting.